Storyboard Examples for AI Video Production

 What should a storyboard example include for AI video?

-It should include the shot’s purpose, subject, framing, movement, continuity notes, references, and review criteria.
-The drawing can be rough if the production intent is clear.
+A storyboard example for AI video should include the shot’s purpose, subject, framing, movement, continuity notes, references, constraints, and review criteria.
+The drawing can stay rough if the panel gives generation and review enough direction before anyone generates a take.

 Is a storyboard the same as a shot list?

-No. A storyboard shows the visual sequence.
-A shot list turns that visual plan into structured production details such as shot code, framing, camera movement, duration, references, and notes.
+No. A storyboard shows the visual sequence in panels.
+A shot list turns that visual plan into production details such as shot code, framing, camera movement, duration, references, constraints, and review notes for each planned take before any AI generation.

 Do I need polished drawings for AI video storyboards?